How to Become a Registered Nurse (RN): A Step-by-Step Guide

 Salary and job outlook

-RNs make a higher than average salary in the United States and have a positive job outlook over the coming years.
+RNs make a higher-than-average salary in the United States and have a positive job outlook over the coming years.

 Benefits

 • Active lifestyle: As a nurse, you’ll be on your feet often, rather than sitting at a desk all day.
-This can be a huge positive for those who prefer to not sit for eight hours a day.
+This can be a positive for those who prefer to not sit for eight hours a day.

 How to become a registered nurse